asolbas/LeadDiscovery/README.md

 # LeadDiscovery

-Code and data for the final project of the Structural Biology for Lead Discovery course (MSc in Computational Biology).
+Code and data for the final project of the Computational Structural Biology for Lead Discovery course (MSc in Computational Biology).